A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Discussion Discussion

-\begin{itemize} \item if the {\em in.rope} value is 0.95 or above the researcher can claim that the two algorithms are equivalent (according to the definition of ROPE) \item if the {\em above.50} is 0.95 or above the researcher can claim that one algorithm is better than the other.
-Notice that both {\em in.rope} and {\em above.50} can be above 0.95, in this case the first rule above applies, and one should claim that the algorithms are equivalent. \item for all other cases, the researcher should make no claim. \end{itemize}
+\begin{itemize} \item If the {\em in.rope} value is 0.95 or above, the researchers can claim that the two algorithms are equivalent (according to the definition of ROPE). \item If {\em above.50} is 0.95 or above, the researchers can claim that one algorithm is better than the other.
+If both {\em in.rope} and {\em above.50} are above 0.95, the first rule applies, and researchers should claim that the algorithms are equivalent. \item For all other cases, researchers should not make any claim. \end{itemize}

-This approach include threshold numbers that are familiar to the frequentist test user, namely the 0.95 or 95\%, and as we have seen in section \ref{sec:comp-demsar}, this approach should be stronger than Demsar's procedure, in the sense that it will select more pairwise comparisons as ``significant'' and will not miss any of the comparisons deemed significant by Demsar's procedure.
-BBT will also select more comparisons as ``significant'' as the pairwise Wilcoxon procedure (section \ref{sec:comp-wil}).
+This approach utilizes familiar threshold numbers such as 0.95 or 95\%, and, as seen in section 5, it should provide results that are stronger than Demsar's procedure and the pairwise Wilcoxon procedure.
+It will identify more pairwise comparisons as ``significant'' while still not missing any comparisons deemed significant by Demsar's procedure or the Wilcoxon procedure (section \ref{sec:comp-wil}).

 The BBT model also allows one to make claims of equivalence (when {\em in.rope} \(\ge 0.95\)) that are not possible in the frequentist case.